manavm1990/pizza/README.md

-# Pizza Ordering React Demo
+# Pizza Toppings Toggler React Demo

 It's just a demo of some basic React skills for a quickie build in response to a job posting.
 It's not meant to be a production app, but it does have some basic tests and a few other niceties.